A new method for flow-based network intrusion detection using the inverse Potts model: Results

 \subsection{EFC characterization}

-To investigate if EFC was able to classify benign and malicious traffic flow samples correctly, we inferred a model based on benign samples from simulated traffic within the CIDDS-001 dataset.
-This model was then used to calculate the energy of benign and malicious flow samples coming from simulated traffic, and also from the external server traffic.
-Figure~\ref{fig:energies_cidds001} first plot shows energy values of 5,000 randomly sampled flows labeled as \textit{normal} and 5,000 randomly sampled flows labeled as \textit{malicious} from the simulated traffic contained in CIDDS-001 dataset.
-The statistical model used to calculate the energies was inferred based on 4,500 flows randomly sampled from the simulated traffic.
-The separation between the two flow classes is clear; \ie \textit{normal} flows energy distribution is clearly shifted to the left in relation to malicious flows energy distribution.
+To assess EFC capabilities to separate benign from malicious traffic flow samples correctly, we performed classification experiments considering datasets CIDDS-001, CICIDS17 and CICDDoS19.
+First, we inferred models based on benign samples from the OpenStack (simulated) environment within the CIDDS-001 dataset.
+This models were used to calculate the energy of different benign and malicious flow samples coming also from the simulated traffic.
+Figure~\ref{fig:energies}A shows energy values of 40,000 classified flow samples, a merge of the results obtained over ten randomly sampled test sets, as described in the last paragraph of the previous section.
+The statistical model used to calculate the energies in each test set was inferred based on 8,000 benign flows randomly sampled from the simulated traffic.
+Flow samples with energy values falling above the energy cutoff, defined as the 95th percentile of the benign traffic training distribution (red dashed line), would be classified as malicious, while the remaining samples would be classified as benign.
+It is possible to observe that the separation between the two flow classes is clear, \ie the energy distribution of tested benign flows falls mostly on the left side of the cutoff line, while the energy distribution of tested malicious flows falls mostly on the right side of the cutoff line, as expected.